Installation

 Using pip

-The easiest way of installing papis is using the PyPi repositories and the package manager pip3, just open a terminal and type in
+The easiest way of installing Papis is using the PyPI repositories and

-If you are on GNU/Linux like systems you might need to type sudo
+If you are on GNU/Linux-like systems you might need to type sudo to install

-or if you prefer installing it locally then simply type
+If you prefer installing it locally then simply type:

 NixOS